-- (a) The seismic responses may be determined-either by a new analysis of the response to seismic input motions at the system or component supports resulting from the reference level earthquake ground motions, by the scaling of previous response analysis results on the basis of the ratios of the seismic input motions to the system or component, or by physical testing. - (b) For vibratory ground motion input, the system or component response may be analysed as coupled or uncoupled with the supporting structure model.
+- response analysis results on the basis of the ratios of the seismic input motions to the system or component, or by physical testing. - (b) For vibratory ground motion input, the system or component response may be analysed as coupled or uncoupled with the supporting structure model.
 Coupled response analysis should be used if significant dynamic interaction effects are expected. - (c) For non-vibratory ground motion input, quasi-static analysis methods should typically be sufficient.